ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 ```

-This metaschema code will add a new object `extra_metadata` to the schema with a new attribute `a1` when the schema server loads the extension `ocsf-extension`.
-If you are running your own schema server, you can do this at startup with the environment variable, or you can issue a reload at the Elixir command prompt: `Schema.reload(["extensions", "../ocsf-extension"])` if your extension folder is parallel to the OCSF Schema repo folder.
+This metaschema code will add a new object `extra_metadata` to the schema with a new attribute `a1` when the schema server loads and compiles the extension `ocsf-extension`.
+If you are running your own schema server, you can do this at startup with the environment variable, or you can issue a reload at the Elixir command prompt: `Schema.reload(["extensions", "../ocsf-extension"])`, for this example, if your extension folder is parallel to the OCSF Schema repo folder.

 If you do not include a caption or a description, the default is to use the caption or description of the object being extended.
 The same holds for extension classes.